 - 1960.
 Freeway extended west to Ke'eaumoku Street (approximately 1/2 mile west of Punahou Street).
 A section of present-day H-201 opened thru Fort Shafter, signed as Route 72.
 Sections from Fort Shafter east to Houghtailing Street (Exit 20B) and the Pali Highway interchange (exit 21A/B) under construction.

 - 1961.
 Open sections are Pu'uloa Road (present-day H-201) to Houghtailing Street (Exit 20B), the Pali Highway interchange, and Ke'eaumoku Street to King Street.

 - 1964.
 The section from Kapahulu Street (Mile 25) east to Koko Head Ave (Exit 26A) under construction.

 - 1965.
 Kapahulu Street to Koko Head Ave open.
 There is a gap in existing freeway sections between King Street and Kapahulu Street; this short 1/2 mile section is under construction.

 - 1967.
-H-1 first appears on maps, cosigned with Hawaii 72.
-The freeway is continuous from Pu'uloa Road east to Pele Street (just east of Pali Highway, Hawaii 61), as well as the existing sections from Ke'eaumoku Street to King Street and Kapahulu Street to Koko Head Ave.
+H-1 first appears on maps, cosigned with Route 72.
+The freeway is continuous from Pu'uloa Road east to Pele Street (just east of Pali Highway, Route 61), as well as the existing sections from Ke'eaumoku Street to King Street and Kapahulu Street to Koko Head Ave.
 The western section between Kunia Road and Kamehameha Highways (Exits 5 through Exit 8A) is open, with the section between Miles 0 and 5 under construction.

 - 1968.
 The gap between King Street and Kapahulu Street is opened.
 H-1 is extended east to its present terminus east of Kilauea Ave.
 There is still a gap between Pele Street and Ke'eaumoku Street.